-I am a Postdoctoral Fellow in the Institute for Politics and Strategy at Carnegie Mellon University.
-Starting in Fall 2023, I will be an Assistant Professor of Political Science at Louisiana State University.
+I am an Assistant Professor of Political Science at Louisiana State University.

 My research focuses on repression and resistance in authoritarian regimes.
 I study how non-state actors affect regime repression, showing how social elites and ordinary citizens may constrain or enable the efforts of security institutions to eliminate popular threats to authoritarian rule.
 I apply these theories to regimes in Latin America, particularly the archival study of Cold War-era dictatorships, among other regimes.